Potti Sreeramulu: Independence Movement and Dalit upliftment

 As a result, the government instructed District Collectors to attend to measures of Dalit upliftment for at least one day per week.
 During the last stages of his life, Sreeramulu stayed in Nellore and worked for Dalit upliftment, walking the city with slogan placards calling for Dalit upliftment, barefoot and with no umbrella against the sun.
-Some locals thought him insane, and he was chastised by the non dalit castes and his own Komati community for his solidarity with the Dalit cause.
+Some locals thought him insane, and he was chastised by the non Dalit castes and his own Komati community for his solidarity with the Dalit cause.

 Statehood for Andhra

 In an effort to protect the interests of the Telugu people in Madras Presidency, and to preserve the culture of Andhra people, he attempted to force the government to listen to public demands for the separation of the Andhra region from the Madras Presidency, based on linguistic lines and with Madras as its capital.
 He went on a lengthy fast, stopping when Prime Minister Jawaharlal Nehru promised to support creation of Andhra State.
 Despite this concession, little progress was made on the issue, largely due to the Telugu people's insistence on retention of Madras as their future capital.
 The JVP (Jawahar, Vallabhbhai, Pattabhi) committee, headed by Jawaharlal Nehru, Vallabhbhai Patel and Pattabhi Sitaramayya, would not accept that proposal.

 With the Andhra State still not granted, Sreeramulu resumed his hunger strike, at the Madras house of Maharshi Bulusu Sambamurti on 19 October 1952, despite the entreaties of supporters who stated that retention of Madras was a futile cause.
 Despite the Andhra Congress committee's disavowal of the fast, this action captured the public attention.

-Despite strikes and demonstrations by the Andhra people, the government made no clear statement regarding the formation of the new state, and Sreeramulu died during the night of 15 December 1952.
-Only one person before him in modern Indian history, Jatin Das, actually fasted to death; all the others either gave up or were arrested and force fed or hospitalised.
+Despite strikes and demonstrations by the Andhra people, the government made no clear statement regarding the formation of the new state, and Sreeramulu died during the night of 16 December 1952.
+Only one person before him in modern Indian history, Jatindra Nath Das, actually fasted to death; all the others either gave up or were arrested and force fed or hospitalised.

 In his death procession, people shouted slogans praising his sacrifice, with thousands more joining as the procession reached Mount Road, Madras.
 The procession broke into a riot and accompanying destruction of public property.
 As the news spread, disorder broke out in Vizianagaram, Visakhapatnam, Vijayawada, Bhimavaram, Tadepalligudem, Rajahmundry, Eluru, Guntur, Tenali, Ongole, Kanigiri and Nellore.
 Police fatally shot seven people in Anakapalle and Vijayawada.
 The popular agitation continued for three to four days disrupting normal life in Madras and Andhra regions.
 On 19 December 1952, Prime Minister Nehru announced that a separate Andhra state would be formed.